echoMiranda/learningChallenge/README.md

 -Create local folder for js project;
 -Download _s theme (will be the base for building my own theme);
 -Organize and make README.md file more complete;
--learn how to uplod project to github
+-learn how to uplod project to github;
--make the Initial commit of the project
+-make the Initial commit of the project;
--lose time trying to solve an issue couse i push a branch with a diferent name from the defalt one will try to merge tomorrow if cant i will re make the process
+-lose time trying to solve an issue couse i push a branch with a diferent name from the defalt one, will try to merge tomorrow if cant i will re make the process;

 <!-- echo = ) -->